Next Step Community Involvement

 Brain Injury Prevention

 Even mild concussions have the potential to cause serious impairments in the brain and can interfere with one's ability to return to school, perform routine work duties, or engage with family and friends.
-If you have suffered a blow to the head in any way and are experiencing some of the symptoms listed on the back, you should seek medical attention.
+If you have suffered a blow to the head in any way and are experiencing some of the symptoms listed below, you should seek medical attention.

 Brain Injury Signs and Symptoms

 - Double or blurred vision

 - Change in behavior or personality, such as emotional outbursts or frequent frustration

 - Trouble doing "everyday things" like walking, bathing, dressing

 Ways to Prevent Brain Injuries